-The fully-automated LRC houses approximately 25,000 printed books and periodicals as well as a collection of videos, CDs, and other media; it also provides access to an extensive collection of electronic resources including more than 38,000 e-books, 160 databases with full-text journals, newspapers, pamphlets, government documents and other reference tools.
+The fully-automated LRC houses approximately 25,000 printed books and periodicals as well as a collection of videos, CDs, and other media; it also provides access to an extensive collection of electronic resources including more than 80,000 e-books, 175 databases with full-text journals, newspapers, pamphlets, government documents and other reference tools.
 Many of these tools are made available through cooperative VCCS projects and the Virtual Library of Virginia (VIVA), a consortium of 39 state-assisted Virginia colleges and universities, 33 independent, private, nonprofit Virginia colleges and universities, and the Library of Virginia.

-Consortia and other agreements enable students, faculty, and staff to visit and borrow materials from two Maryland university libraries (Salisbury University Blackwell Library and University of Maryland - Eastern Shore Frederick Douglass Library) and from the 18-member academic libraries of the Virginia Tidewater Consortium.
+Consortia agreements enable students, faculty, and staff to visit and borrow materials from the 18-member academic libraries of the Virginia Tidewater Consortium.
 Membership in the LYRASIS/OCLC interlibrary loan network provides ESCC students and researchers access to the resources of the Library of Virginia, as well as college, university, and public libraries worldwide.